Cranwell

 and since toilet paper was in short supply in those days they initially referred

 to the leaflets as "Bum Fodder".
-This very soon was shortened to
+This was soon shortened to

-"Bumf" and equally as quickly it was used to describe any useless
+"Bumf" and quickly expanded to describe any useless

 We have now